espena/wp-csp-core-patches/README.md

 originates from the web application itself, so that it will not be blocked when the client enforces the Content Security Policy.

+**Before you start, make a backup copy of your WordPress directory!**

 ## How to install the patches

 1. Clone the Git repository and cd into the base directory: